Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 4. Set Up a $1,000 Mini Emergency Fund

-By this time, you’ll be making good progress, and hopefully, have a positive cash flow to show for your effort.
 To reduce the risk of sliding back when you hit a bump, you are going to set aside $1,000 and put that into a savings account.
-Here is a list of high-yield savings account — keep your money in one of these accounts so that you can make some money with your money.
+Here is a list of high-yield savings accounts — keep your money in one of these accounts so that your money can help you make some money.

 Don’t worry about putting in all $1,000 at once.
 Open an account today and start putting in money that you save in Step 3 into this account.